morganthomas/winning-arguments/winning-arguments.md

 There are many, many ways that one can weaken the rules of logic in such a way that self-referential language is rendered coherent.
 For an introduction to this topic, I would recommend [An Introduction to Non-Classical Logic, by Graham Priest](https://books.google.com/books?id=Gm82ItOO9C4C), with Chapters 7 and 8 being the chapters that are relevant specifically to paradoxes of self-referential language.
 You can also take a look at any of [over 2,000 scholarly works on the liar paradox catalogued by PhilPapers](https://philpapers.org/browse/liar-paradox).

 The real challenge here is not to find ways of weakening the rules of logic that render self-referential language coherent.
 The challenge is to make such a revision of the rules of logic coherent with the rest of the structure of Western academic thought.
+As far as I'm aware, nobody has made this work.
+My opinion is that nobody is going to make it work.